The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher/docs/TERMS.md

 and [Services Agreement](https://www.microsoft.com/en-us/servicesagreement) apply.
 By using this mod, you agree to the Microsoft Terms of Use, Microsoft Privacy Statement, and Microsoft Usage Guidelines.

+## GitHub

+This mod connects to the GitHub approximately every two hours.